-Standing before her classroom of Wheaton College students, Dr. E. Beatrice Batson was known to recite the exquisite verse of Donne, Herbert, Crashaw, Homer, Dante and particularly Shakespeare.
+Standing before her classroom of Wheaton College students, Dr. E. Beatrice Batson often recited con brio the exquisite verse of Donne, Herbert, Crashaw, Homer, Dante and particularly Shakespeare.
 A gracious Southern lady, she exhibited both an unaffected dignity and an unassuming humility.

-During the years of her retirement, Dr. Batson would reflect on her nine decades of life, her reading and travel, and tell her own stories rather than those of her beloved poets.
-I visited Dr. Bea every other week or so at her retirement home and she shared a few with me.
-Seated in her recliner while sometimes breathing with difficulty into a respirator, a red blanket tucked beneath her chin for warmth, she retrieved the chapters of her full life from shelves laden with memory.
+During the years of her retirement, she would reflect on her nine decades, her wide reading and extensive travel.
+I visited Miss Bea every other week or so at her retirement facility, where she shared her own stories rather than those of her beloved poets.
+Entering her room, I would boom, “Hey, what’s going on in here?”
+Seated in her recliner while breathing with difficulty into a respirator, a red blanket tucked beneath her chin for warmth, she beckoned me to sit.
+As we chatted, she retrieved the chapters of her ripe life from shelves laden with memory.

 She remembered when Dr. V. Raymond Edman, fourth President of Wheaton College, occasionally tasked her with editing his devotional books.
 She would delicately dodge the gig whenever possible to avoid hurting his feelings because she did not like his flowery, mystical style of writing.